• Play the sound file

 Following his defeat Cantor resigned his House leadership position, so the GOP members elected a new Majority Leader: Kevin McCarthy, a fourth-term 49-year-old white male from Bakersfield, California.
 McCarthy is even more of a donor shill than Cantor was.
 On immigration issues, for example, his NumbersUSA grade is F-, the lowest possible.
 Cantor was a C+.

-Writing up McCarthy's election in The Hill — that's the Congressional newsletter — reporter Russell Berman says this, quote: "In swapping the buttoned-up Cantor for the sunnier McCarthy, lawmakers say the major change will not be policy but personality," end quote.
+Writing up McCarthy's election in The Hill — that's the Congressional newsletter — reporter Russell Berman says this, quote:

 So instead of a buttoned-up tool of the Chambers of Commerce, Wall Street, Sheldon Adelson, Bill Gates, and the Mexican government, we now have a sunny tool of the Chambers of Commerce, Wall Street, Sheldon Adelson, Bill Gates, and the Mexican government.
 Isn't that special.

 Here's my suggestion for the Republican Party, nicknamed the GOP for "Grand Old Party."
 In the interests of honesty and transparency, why not change your name to the Donorist Party, and your nickname to COP? — for "Clueless Old Party."

 09 — Miscellany.
 And now, our closing miscellany of brief items.

 Imprimis: Further to my comments about Iraq up there, may I just register my irritation at reading, time and again, that so and so many "British" or "American" men have gone to join the jihadis fighting in the Middle East.